BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 * `1,1,2,*` - This applies a weighting of 1 to the first, second and forth slot and a weighting of 2 to the third slot.
 The `*` can be used as a placeholder for the standard weighting of 1 for all slots after the ones specified.
 * `2,*,2` - This applies a weighting of 2 to the first and forth slot and a weighting of 1 to all slots in between.
 The `*` can be used as a placeholder for the standard weighting of 1 for all slots in between the specified slots.

+Each slot weighting must be a whole number and positive.

 ## Attributes

 The following attributes are available on each sensor